Winter 2026 Quiz 3

 Problem 1.2

-(b) We expect that approximately 95% of all sample means lie within 2 standard errors of the population mean.
+(b) We expect that approximately 95% of all sample means lie within 2 standard deviations of the population mean.

 Answer: Yes, due to CLT